furinehigh/quicktemp-extension/README.md

 - Notifications for new emails
 - History of your email names
 - Multiple folders for less chaos
+- Email contents are purified and is opened in a sandbox

 # Upcomming featuers
 - Best n most advanced UI with crazy customizations (this will be my USP :)